 It’s not often that a local community-owned and operated business gets the chance to celebrate 100 years of success.
 When a company does, it’s a tribute to the strong commitment of a supportive community.

-This year marks the centennial of one such business – the Robstown Hardware Company.
-Founded in 1913, the business has received exceptional support from farmers and ranchers throughout the Coastal Bend.
+Robstown Hardware Company was founded in 1913.
+The business has received exceptional support from farmers and ranchers throughout the Coastal Bend.

 Today the company offers a wide range of products – from hedge clippers to combines.
 Offering a variety of products is something of a tradition for the business.
 Robstown Hardware Company was founded by Edwin Flato in February 1913 and was managed by company president Harry Nichols.
 Not only was it a John Deere dealership from the beginning, it also included a hardware business, an appliance and furniture business, and an ambulance service.
 The company, and its three employees, had its primary location at 516 E. Main Ave., in the heart of downtown Robstown.
 The company also operated a funeral home at a second location on Avenue C.